JosephShaju/ets/README.md

 ## Future implementations

 Currently this project only allows for one organizer per site as we are using the same database schema shared Which means multiple organizers won't yet be able to use this website simultaneously.
 Due to the complexity of implementing such a system and the lack of enough team members to broaden this scope we ad to shy away from this implementation.
-BUt in the future iteration of this project we will be adding this feature as well.
+But in the future iteration of this project we will be adding this feature as well.

 ---